April Weaver

 April Weaver (born April 13, 1971) is an American politician and nurse serving as a member of the Alabama Senate from the 14th district.
 She previously served in the Alabama House of Representatives for the 49th district from 2010 to 2020.

 Education

-Weaver earned a certificate in nursing from Kaplan University, an associate degree in nursing from Shelton State Community College, a Bachelor of Science degree in business administration from University of Alabama, a Master of Business Administration from Independence University, and an executive certificate in energy policy planning from the University of Idaho.
+Weaver earned a certificate in nursing from Kaplan University (now defunct), an associate degree in nursing from Shelton State Community College, a Bachelor of Science degree in business administration from University of Alabama, a Master of Business Administration from Independence University (now defunct), and an executive certificate in energy policy planning from the University of Idaho.